 Keep Your Tools Sharp

 In addition to keeping your blades and bits as pitch-free as possible, you should also make certain that your blades and bits are quite sharp when working with pine.
-Because of the relatively soft nature of the wood, a less than very sharp blade or bit will tend to crush the wood instead of cutting cleanly.
+Because of the relatively soft nature of the wood, a less-than-sharp blade or bit will tend to crush the wood instead of cutting cleanly.
 This will lead to a lot of chipping and splintering in the cuts, and less than optimum results.

 Scratches and Dents